Xazax-hun/csa-testbench/README.md

 If [line based code coverage support is present](https://github.com/Xazax-hun/clang/commit/8428aeb89deb0b61a5d0101dc7fab962be0cf6e8), the script can collect coverage data and include it in the final report.
 Note that this requires a patched version of `clang`, this feature is not upstreamed yet.
-For the code coverage collection support to work you need to have the `MergeCoverage.py` script and `gcovr` utility in the `PATH`.
+For the code coverage collection support to work, you need to have the `MergeCoverage.py` script and `gcovr` utility in the `PATH`.

 Add the `"coverage": true` line to the configuration in which you want to record the